applicaster/developer.applicaster.com/book/ui-builder/android/family-interface.md

 ![High overview](./family-interface-cache.jpeg)

 #### FamilyDataStoreFactory
 One of the dependencies of `ComponentMetadataRepository`.
-We utilize factory pattern to provide proper `FamilyDataStore` depending whether we have necessary family cached or we need to parse it from XML.
+We utilize a factory pattern to provide the proper `FamilyDataStore` depending whether we have necessary family cached or we need to parse it from XML.

 #### FamilyCache
-it is the an interface which represents the minimum methods a caching mechanism `FamilyMemoryCache` needed to be implemented.
+The interface that represents the minimum methods a caching mechanism `FamilyMemoryCache` needed to be implemented.

 #### FamilyMemoryCache
 It is an implementation of `FamilyCache` contract to store in memory a collection of the families already loaded